IreneBioque/Tareas-por-hacer-consola-interactiva/README.md

 ## Gracias 🎁 / Thanks 🎁

 - Gracias a todo el mundo que me acompaña en este camino🍺
-- Thanks to everyone who keeps playing my Wordle and accompanies me on this path🍺.
+- Thank you to everyone who accompanies me on this journey🍺.